Hotman Paris Hutapea: Ethics and reputation

 Hotman has been described as "a behind-the-scenes operator" in handling cases.
 He has reportedly admitted to meeting judges privately to get the result he wants and has given them money as thank-you gifts.
 Commenting on alleged judicial corruption, he has said: "I live in Indonesian courts every day, it's unethical if I say something bad about my court, although you know the answer.
 Everything is possible."

 In a 2010 interview, Hotman told The New York Times, “If I say I’m a clean lawyer, I’ll be a hypocrite, that’s all I can say.
 And if other lawyers say they are clean, they will go to jail, they’ll go to hell.”

 In 2014, Hong Kong-based Capital Profile issued a special report titled The Best of Hotman Paris, listing eight of his "most illustrious clients and memorable cases".
 The report noted:

-Hotman responded by saying he considered the report a compliment and he was happy to be praised.
+a Hotman responded by saying he considered the report a compliment and he was happy to be praised.

 Notable cases

 Mayora versus Bankers Trust

 Hotman represented consumer goods company Mayora Indah when it sued Bankers Trust International (BTI) at South Jakarta District Court in October 1998.
-Mayora Indah claimed BTI had sold it derivative contracts without providing adequate notice of the risk.
+Mayora Indah claimed BTI had sold its derivative contracts without providing adequate notice of the risk.
 BTI's lawyer tried without success to have the presiding judge replaced.
-BTI had initially taken the case to the London Court of International Arbitration (LCIA), which ruled in favor of BTI, but South Jakarta District Court subsequently ruled in favor of Mayora.
+BTI had initially taken the case to the London Court of International Arbitration (LCIA), which ruled in favor of BTI, but the South Jakarta District Court subsequently ruled in favor of Mayora.
 BTI appealed and the Supreme Court upheld the ruling in 2000 and again in 2003, leaving BTI with no further legal recourse.

 Asia Pulp & Paper debt default

 Hotman defended the Widjaja family's Asia Pulp & Paper (APP) from its foreign creditors after the conglomerate defaulted on $13.9 billion of debt in March 2001.
 Creditors filed a claim in New York for the repayment of a $500 million bond issued by APP subsidiary Indah Kiat.
-The company responded in November 2003 by suing bondholders, underwriters and the trustee in Indonesia, seeking damages and demanding the bond be declared invalid.
+The company responded in November 2003 by suing bondholders, underwriters, and the trustee in Indonesia, seeking damages and demanding the bond be declared invalid.
 Hotman claimed the bond's commonly used issuing structure was illegal in Indonesia and therefore unenforceable.
 A local court ruled in APP's favor.
-The Supreme Court upheld the ruling in 2006, but then reversed its ruling in 2008.
+The Supreme Court upheld the ruling in 2006 but then reversed its ruling in 2008.
 Hotman in 2004 said the creditors who bought APP's debt at a discount were “greedy” to demand equal repayment.
 “They came after us with a pistol, so I’ve wiped them out with nuclear weapons,” he said.